SymphonyGen: 3D Hierarchical Orchestral Generation with Controllable Harmony Skeleton: Methodology

 First, we define a symmetric dissonance matrix $W$, where $W_{ij}\in [0, 1]$ represents the degree of clash between pitch $i$ and pitch $j$.
 Then, we compute the following score:

 where $H_t$ and $N_t$ are the normalized occupancy vectors of active harmonic and non-harmonic tones, respectively.

 The values in $W$ are guided by interval sensory distance as described in the Plomp-Levelt curve~\cite{PlompLevelt}; we set these weights manually, where (for example) minor seconds and tritones receive weights of $1.0$ and $0.95$, while perfect fifths receive $0.1$.
-To ensure acoustic clarity, $W$ can be further modulated by a register-dependent decay function to respect the Low Interval Limit---a principle in orchestration that necessitates wider intervals in lower registers.
+To improve acoustic clarity, $W$ can be further modulated by a register-dependent decay function to respect the Low Interval Limit---a principle in orchestration that necessitates wider intervals in lower registers.

 During music event decoding, we subtract the logits of pitch tokens by the amount of dissonance each pitch would introduce at that time.
 The pitch logits are then re-normalized, preserving the total probability mass.
+Dissonance aversion reflects a stylistic prior rather than a universal musical criterion.